-This organisation was faced with numerous contingent workforce sourcing and management challenges in early 2011 – one of the largest being the risk and safety concerns over their workforce during the Queensland floods.
+This organisation was faced with numerous contingent workforce sourcing and management challenges – one of the largest being the risk and safety concerns over their workforce during the Queensland floods.
 Primarily, they were concerned about their inability to identify and reach all their contingent workers, due to the lack of visibility of their contact details and work sites, caused by inconsistent management and record keeping.

 Our Contingent Workforce management model is a shared responsibility between the ‘talent acquisition’ team and CXC.
 CXC have brought a collaborative and partnership mindset to the model, working with both “talent acquisition and the operational business, and operated very proactively to deliver scalable workforce solution through a time of significant transformation for our business.”
 The reporting provided gives a clear analysis of the job families; skill sets and costs involved in managing the contingent workforce and so providing the visibility to senior management of the current competencies that can be analysed against future requirements.

 The company needed to outsource their contractor payroll and management to an experienced specialist that could provide visibility and compliance.
-After reviewing a range of models, they extended their existing permanent staffing model to encompass their non-employee program under the same umbrella.
+After reviewing a range of models, they extended their existing permanent staffing model to encompass their contingent program under the same umbrella.

 This model involved:

-The relationship CXC held with the RPO partner was based on transparency, understanding and mutual respect for the functions of both parties in delivering a non-employee workforce resourcing and management solutions.
-To cement the partnership, both parties combined to produce a partnership charter to document the shared vision and goals and set out a framework of ‘ways of working’ together to deliver the best possible outcomes for the client and the non-employee workforce.
+The relationship CXC held with the RPO partner was based on transparency, understanding and mutual respect for the functions of both parties in delivering a contingent workforce resourcing and management solutions.
+To cement the partnership, both parties combined to produce a partnership charter to document the shared vision and goals and set out a framework of ‘ways of working’ together to deliver the best possible outcomes for the client and the contingent workforce.

 Since implementing the solution, the results achieved by the CXC’s services have had a direct effect on the visibility and control of the contingent worker population.
 Key achievements include: